 Matt: I don’t think you are, Susan.
 Are you?

 Matt: Well Makah, I think you and I are introverts.
 But I’m labeled as an extroverted introvert.
 Whatever that means.

 Makah: I feel like I’m like that too.
-I’m usually not an introvert after a couple drinks.
-But before that I’m pretty quiet.
+I’m usually not an introvert after a couple of drinks.
+But before that, I’m pretty quiet.

 Matt: Yeah.
 The best definition I heard of it recently is, “Do you get energy from being with people, or does being with people take energy from you?”.